Averydimbulb79/GPCH_kanban/README.md

 • + Add Here
 • × Close

-The window can also be closed by clicking outside it or pressing `Esc`.
+The expanded window can also be closed by:

+• Clicking outside the window
+• Pressing `Esc`

 ## Card Actions

-Cards remain fully operational inside the expanded view.
+Cards remain operational inside expanded views.

-Depending on card type, available actions include:
+Depending on card type and status, actions can include:

 • Edit
-• Delete
+• Complete
 • Move to Receive
 • Mark Received
+• Restore

-Changes made in the expanded window immediately update the main Kanban because both views use the same underlying dataset.
+Changes made in an expanded window immediately update the main Kanban because both views use the same underlying dataset.

 ---

 # Expanded View Sorting

-Expanded column windows include dedicated sorting controls.
+Expanded column windows contain dedicated sorting controls.

-The compact five-column Kanban continues to use automatic urgency sorting, while expanded views allow temporary alternative sorting without modifying card data.
+The compact five-column board continues to use automatic urgency sorting, while expanded views allow staff to temporarily reorganise cards without modifying their underlying data.

-## Standard Sorting Options
+## Standard Sorting

 All expanded columns support: